bird-house/birdhouse-deploy/birdhouse/components/README.rst

 .. |dggs| replace:: DGGS
 .. |components-dggs| replace:: ``./components/dggs``
 .. _components-dggs:
+.. _dggs:

 DGGS: Discrete Global Grid Systems API
 ======================================

-`DGGS`_ is a spatial reference system combining a discrete global grid hierarchy with a zone identifier, in contrast to typical ``(lat, lon)`` spatial reference systems.
+|DGGS-spec|_ is a spatial reference system combining a discrete global grid hierarchy with a zone identifier, in contrast
+to typical ``(lat, lon)`` spatial reference systems.
 By using a predefined and deterministic order of zone IDs and refinement sub-zones, DGGS enables efficient access, representation and analysis of spatial data that has been quantized over a certain grid reference system (DGGRS).